oran-testing/docs/rstFiles/quickstart.rst

 Configure Security Test
 -----------------------

-The default environment is defined in the controller configuration file located at ``ran-tester-ue/configs/default.yaml``:
+The default environment is defined in the controller configuration file located at ``ran-tester-ue/configs/(config.yaml)``:

 .. code-block:: yaml

     processes: # List of all processes to start
     - type: "rtue"
         id: "rtue_uhd_1"
-        config_file: "configs/uhd/ue_uhd.conf" # path to the configuration file for the rtUE
+        config_file: "configs/uhd/ue_uhd.conf" # Path to the configuration file for the rtUE
         rf:
-            type: "b200" # Type of RF device (=USRP B210)
+            type: "b200" # Type of RF device (= USRP B210)
             images_dir: "/usr/share/uhd/images/" # Directory for RF images

     - type: "sniffer"